Cencosud-X/test/developer_experience/README.md

  - You can use any type of resource and provider.
  - The result of the executed commands must be uploaded to the repository created.
  - Define commits with a standard to have a history of changes.
- - It is not necessary to create the infra.

 ### Additional features.